buddy/vault-plugin-secrets-engine-buddy/README.md

 - `ttl` – the default lease time for the generated token after which the token is automatically revoked.
 If not set or set to `0`, system default is used.
 - `max_ttl` – the maximum time the generated token can be extended to before it eventually expires.
 If not set or set to `0`, system default is used.
 - `scopes` – the [list of scopes](https://buddy.works/docs/api/getting-started/oauth2/introduction#supported-scopes) in the role, comma-separated.
 - `ip_restrictions` – the list of IP addresses to which the token is restricted, comma-separated.
+Leave blank if already defined in the root token (the restrictions are automatically inherited).
 - `workspace_restrictions` – the list of workspace domains to which the token is restricted, comma-separated.
+Leave blank if already defined in the root token (the restrictions are automatically inherited).

-### Reading role credentials
+### Generating role credentials

-To check the credentials in the role, run `vault read buddy/creds/ROLE_NAME`:
+To generate new credentials, run `vault read buddy/creds/ROLE_NAME`:

 ```sh
 $ vault read buddy/creds/run_pipeline